 2023 - Raja Ram Mohan Roy | Commemorative Coin

-The eighth commemorative coin for the year 2023 was issued on occasion of 251st Birth Anniversary of Raja Ram Mohan Roy.
+The 8th commemorative coin of 2023 was released to mark the 251st Birth Anniversary of Raja Ram Mohan Roy.

 Release Function: